5 Military Intelligence Battalion

 5 Military Intelligence Battalion (5 MI Bn) is an Intelligence Corps Army Reserve unit in the British Army.
 It is based in Scotland, with sub-units in Edinburgh, Gateshead and Leeds and detachments in Glasgow and Chesterfield.
 It is partnered with 1 Military Intelligence Battalion, a Regular Army unit based in Catterick Garrison, North Yorkshire.

 Role and organisation

 Current role

 5 MI Bn provides military intelligence support to the Regular British Army with personnel trained in operational intelligence and Open Source Intelligence (OSINT).
+5MI are a part of the 1st (UK) Division, having formerly been in the Intelligence, Surveillance and Reconnaissance Group.

 Training

 Personnel attend weekly training evenings and monthly weekend training to develop their skills as soldiers and intelligence operators.
 This includes training in fieldcraft and military skills, analytical and intelligence techniques, leadership, and adventurous training.
 The unit also conducts annual collective training either in the UK or the United States, normally in partnership with 2nd Intelligence Battalion USMC.

 Organisation

 The current organisation of the battalion, following the Army 2020 Refine, as of 2021 is as follows: